Skip to main content

 Measuring Wait Times for Orthopedic Surgeries

-Wait times for orthopedic surgeries, including knee replacements and hip replacements, in Ontario are measured and reported for two periods.
-(Data excludes patients who did not have the surgery after their first appointment with a surgeon.)
+Wait times for orthopedic surgeries, including knee replacements and hip replacements, in Ontario are measured and reported for two periods: Wait 1 and Wait 2.
+Data excludes patients who did not have the surgery after their first appointment with a surgeon.

-Time to patient's first orthopedic surgical appointment: How long the patient waits from a surgeon or central intake office receiving the referral from the patient's doctor, to the patient's first orthopedic surgical appointment.
+Time from referral to first orthopedic surgical appointment (Wait 1): How long patients wait from a surgeon or central intake office receiving the referral from the patients’ doctor, to the patients’ first orthopedic surgical appointment.

-Time from decision to having orthopedic surgery: How long the patient waits from deciding with the surgeon to proceed with the surgery, to having the orthopedic surgery.
+Time from decision to orthopedic surgery (Wait 2): How long patients wait from deciding with the surgeon to proceed with the surgery, to having the orthopedic surgery.

 Clinical description